-During the backcountry camping season (mid-August through December), the only location outside the Water Canyon campground with an accessible, guaranteed water source is the Clapp Spring trough, approximately 7 miles from the pier [.6 miles south-southeast on Sierra Pablo Road from the intersection with South (Wreck) Road; 33°56'50" North, 120°03'19" West].
+During the backcountry camping season (mid-August through December), the only location outside the Water Canyon campground with an accessible, guaranteed water source is Clapp Spring, approximately 7 miles from the pier [1⁄2 mile south-southeast on Sierra Pablo Road from the intersection with South (Wreck) Road; 33°56'59" North, 120°03'32" West].
 The water at Clapp Spring is safe to drink when boiled, filtered, or treated with iodine.